takhovski/tidy_data_project/CodeBook.md

-# CookBook
+# CodeBook

 # Input

-The script assumes the UCI dataset is extracted directly into `./data/`.
+The script assumes the dataset is extracted directly into the working directory.
 See the [README.md](README.md) for further details.

 # Output Data

-The resulting `./data/tidy_data.txt` dataset includes mean and standard deviation variables for the following original variables,
+The resulting `tidy_data_mean.txt` dataset includes mean and standard deviation variables for the following original variables,
+# Variables
 tBodyAcc, tGravityAcc, tBodyAccJerk, tBodyGyro, tBodyGyroJerk, tBodyAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc, fBodyAccJerk, fBodyGyro, fBodyAccMag, fBodyBodyAccJerkMag, fBodyBodyGyroMag, fBodyBodyGyroJerkMag.
 All three X, Y, Z directions are included.

 The above variables where chosen as they included either _mean_ or _std_ in their original names.

-# Transformations
+# Code Process

 The script, `run_analysis.R`, does the following,